askd/react-get-avatar/README.md

 # react-get-avatar

-React Component that allows you to get an avatar with the web camera.
+React Component that allows you to get an avatar using a webcam or upload from a file and crop it.

 See browser support [here](http://caniuse.com/#feat=stream)